-- Then, heat the milk either on the stove or in the microwave.
-The milk must be very hot to form skin.
+Heat the milk, either on the stove or in the microwave.
+The milk must be very hot to form skin, but it should also not boil too much.
 To prevent it from burning, heating up in the microwave is the safer way.
 While heating up, the milk must not be stirred, so the skin can form on top.